Olex2/help/gui/EN/home/start.md

 Since you are reading this, you have found the little info symbols.
 All tools should now have one of these help links.
 This is your first port of call if you are stuck.

 ## Help Document
-We also provided a help document, which is shipped with this version of Olex2 and is linked on the GUI.
+We have also provided a help document, which is shipped with this version of Olex2 and is linked on the GUI.

 ## Online Help
 An increasing amount of online help is also available.
 Please try out a Google Search, and you will find a lot of third-party material about Olex2.